 December Seasonality In OBX (Oslo Stock Exchange)

 Below you can find the gain each year from 1997 until 2011 in OBX.
-It’s divided in two: The whole of December and the 2nd half of December.
-The 2nd half is from the close of 15th or the day before if 15th was on a weekend.
+It’s divided into two: The whole of December and the 2nd half of December.
+The 2nd half is from the close of the 15th or the day before if the 15th was on a weekend.

 Here are the results:

 As you can see, only 1998 2002 and 2007 were troublesome for the whole of December.
 The second half of December is only down in 2002.